I am a

 observe in nature.
 To this end, I employ a variety of techniques

-including molecular approaches, as well as traditional light and electron microscopy, and immunocytochemistry; all in an
+including molecular approaches, as well as stable isotope analysis and enzyme-immunoassays; all in an

 projects in my lab focus on free-living, marine flatworms: one includes the systematics, phylogenetics, biogeography and development of polyclads (an ongoing collaboration with my former grad students, Drs.
 Marcela Bolanos and Sigmer Quiroga), the other focuses on the fine-scale population genetics of meiofaunal kalyptorhynch and proseriate turbellarians (a collaboration with Drs.
 Julian P. Smith III, Winthrop University, SC and Steve Fegley, Institute of Marine Sciences, University of North Carolina, Morehead City, NC).

 I have a long-standing collaboration with Dr. John Litvaitis,

 a wildlife ecologist also in the Department of Natural Resources.